joshuar/go-hass-agent/README.md

     - Any *temp*, *fan*, *power* and other hardware sensors, including associated *alarms*.
 Updated ~every 1 minute.
     - Extracted from the `/sys/class/hwmon` file system.
+- Home Assistant RELATED:
+  - *Connection Latency* time (in ms) to connect to configured Home Assistant server.

 #### All Operating Systems